9 FAM 102.8

 9 FAM 102.8-3(A) Who Qualifies as a Sibling?

 a.
 Siblings who meet the definition under the INA 101(b)(1) of a child of at least one common parent, are “brothers” or “sisters” within the meaning of INA 203(a)(4) and are eligible for preference under that provision.
-Siblings by virtue of a relationship that does not meet the criteria in INA 101(b)(1), such as stepsiblings based on a marriage that occurred after one of the siblings reached 18 years, are not siblings for the purposes of INA 203(a)(4).
+Siblings by virtue of a relationship that does not meet the criteria in INA 101(b)(1), such as stepsiblings based on a marriage that occurred after one of the siblings reached 18 years, are not siblings under INA 203(a)(4).

 b.
-See 9 FAM 502.2-3 for additional information on family preference IV classification for brothers and sisters of U.S. citizens.
+See 9 FAM 502.2-3 for additional information on family preference IV classification for siblings of U.S. citizens.

 9 FAM 102.8-3(B) Siblings with the Same Mother